angular/angular/aio/content/guide/deployment.md

 {@a fallback}

-### Routed apps must fallback to `index.html`
+### Routed applications must fallback to `index.html`

-Angular apps are perfect candidates for serving with a simple static HTML server.
+Angular applications are perfect candidates for serving with a simple static HTML server.
 You don't need a server-side engine to dynamically compose application pages because Angular does that on the client-side.